- Preparing for Graduate School

 Adjunct Faculty Positions in the Twin Cities

-Through collaborations with Century College, Minneapolis Community and Technical College, Augsburg College and Northwestern College, COSP students can apply for adjunct faculty positions while completing their doctoral degrees.
+Through collaborations with various teaching partners in the midwest, COSP students can apply for adjunct faculty positions while completing their doctoral degrees.
+Partner institutions include Augsburg College, Augustana College (Rock Island, IL), Century College, Gustavus Adolphus College, and St. Olaf College.
 All COSP adjunct faculty participate in monthly seminars focusing on best practices in teaching and learning.

 Mentoring and Individual Consultation